|Eighteen-Year-Old Charles Lindenmuth|

 Co.
 I, 48th Pennsylvania

-Lindenmuth was born in 1846; a native of Pottsville.
-He was only fifteen years old, and much to young, when the Civil War broke out in April 1861, but on February 22, 1864, now of eligible fighting age, Lindenmuth very proudly made his way to one of the recruiting offices in Pottsville and enlisted as a private, Company I, 48th Pennsylvania Infantry.
+Charles Lindenmuth was born in 1846 in Pottsville, Pennsylvania, and was thus only fifteen years old when the Civil War broke out in April 1861,which was far too young to fight.
+Yet the war dragged on--month after month, and year after year until, on February 22, 1864, and now of legal fighting age, Lindenmuth very proudly made his way to one of the recruiting offices in Pottsville and enlisted as a private, Company I, 48th Pennsylvania Infantry.
 Many of the 48th's veterans--those who survived the storms at 2nd Bull Run, Antietam, Fredericksburg, and out west in Kentucky and Tennessee--were home on a thirty-day furlough, a special incentive they received for re-enlisting to serve another three-year term of service.
-These seasoned veterans would now be joined by rookie soldiers like Lindenmuth; too young to answer the call in 1861, but more than willing to now.
-Lindenmuth was eighteen years of age in February 1864, stood 5'3 1/2" in height, with a "Fair" Complexion, Hazel eyes, and Brown hair.
+These seasoned veterans would now be joined by rookie soldiers like Lindenmuth; too young to answer the call in 1861, but now more than willing to serve.
+Lindenmuth was eighteen years of age in February 1864, stood 5'3 1/2" in height, had a "Fair" Complexion, Hazel eyes, and Brown hair.
 He listed his occupation as Moulder.

-With the regiment, Lindenmuth made his way to war, arriving first at the Ninth Corps' rendezvous camp at Annapolis.
-Just a few short weeks later, Lindenmuth got his first taste of combat at the Battle of the Wilderness, on May 5-6.
+When the regiment departed Pottsville, Lindenmuth made his way to war, arriving first at the Ninth Corps' rendezvous camp at Annapolis, Maryland.
+A few weeks later, Lindenmuth got his first taste of combat at the Battle of the Wilderness, on May 5-6.
 More savage and intense combat followed less than a week later at Spotsylvania where, on May 12, the 48th lost more than 130 men killed or wounded.
 Among those wounded was Charles Lindenmuth.
 His pension records indicate that he had sustained a gunshot wound to his "Right Cheek."
 The wound sidelined Lindenmuth for several months.
 Recovering, he made his way back to duty with the regiment, then dug in for the siege of Petersburg.

 Sometime during the winter of 1864-1865, Lindenmuth fell severely ill, though he remained with the regiment until after Lee's surrender in April 1865.
 Although the regiment was not mustered out of service until July 17 of that year, Lindenmuth had been discharged by reason of disability on June 27.
 As is stated in his discharge: "Charles Lindenmuth took a severe cold on [the] picket line, and was unwell for some time, until at length, he lost his speech and has become unfit for duty for the last six months.
 [Signed] F.D.
 Koch, Capt., Co.
 I, 48th Regt.
 P.V.V.I"